digime/digime-sdk-ios/README.md

 ### Importing the SDK Symbols

-For ease of compatibility with both Objective-C and Swift, the SDK is build as a module.
+For ease of compatibility with both Objective-C and Swift, the SDK is built as a module.
 As such, please use module import directives in Objective-C rather than a legacy header import, as these are not supported.
 For example:

 ```objective-c
 @import DigiMeSDK;